mstksg/backprop/doc/01-getting-started.md

 evalBP myFunc 9 :: Double
 ```

-The twist?
-You can also get the gradient of your functions:
+And...the twist?
+You can also get the gradient of your functions!

 ```haskell eval
 gradBP myFunc 9 :: Double
 ```

+And that's the gist of the entire library: write your functions to compute your
+things, and `gradBP` will give you the gradients and derivatives of those
+functions.

 ### Multiple Same-Type Inputs